mma-pivotal/cepheid/README.md

 Check this [link](https://drive.google.com/file/d/14s8yqY2Vu9FQ8s0kb8lRuGIH1YqWAt5_/view?usp=sharing)

-## es-bulk.sh
+## cepheid.sh

-Extract a given archive_file from PCF OPS manager and upload it to ES host, currently only support cloud_controller_ng log file.
+Extract a given archive_file from PCF OPS manager and upload it to ES host.
 The temp working directory (to decompress the archive files) is /tmp, make sure you have enough free disk space.

 After execution, the data has been imported into ES host but not searchable in Kibana yet.